globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_DATA_MODEL.md

   ├── may result from many Activities
   └── may have many Evidence records

+Outcome
+  ├── belongs to one Client
+  ├── may belong to one Program
+  ├── may belong to one Objective
+  ├── may belong to one Initiative
+  ├── may result from many source records
+  ├── may reference many KPI Measurements
+  └── may be classified as a verified Win

 KPI Measurement
   ├── belongs to one KPI Definition
   ├── belongs to one Client